IN-EAST School of Advanced Studies

 The IN-EAST School of Advanced Studies on Innovation in East Asia brought together researchers from IN-EAST and other faculties and research networks at the University of Duisburg-Essen.
 It was founded in order to explore innovation in East Asia from a multidisciplinary perspective, facilitating the generation of new knowledge and the advancement of new methodological approaches.

-The IN-EAST School was a BMBF-funded Graduate School of the IN-EAST from April 2013 until March 2017 (1st funding period), prolonged until December 2019 (2nd funding period).
-The series of Travelling Conferences, co-organized by the IN-EAST School, is still ongoing during 2020.
+The IN-EAST School was a BMBF-funded Graduate School of the IN-EAST from April 2013 until March 2017 (1st funding period), prolonged until December 2020 (2nd funding period).
+The project is still ongoing during 2021 and 2022 with the series of Travelling Conferences (co-organized by the IN-EAST School) and still some publications.

 Travelling Conferences on Urban Transformations in Industrial Regions